-College provides evidence that it provides I dedicated spaces and admission for students from I disadvantaged backgrounds
+- College provides evidence that it provides dedicated spaces and admission for students from disadvantaged backgrounds - College provides evidence that it has a transparent reporting system for harassment - College provides evidence that it provides I recourse and reprimand for harassment of any I kind

-Box 3.3 Criteria for measurement

-- College provides evidence that it has a transparent reporting system for harassment - College provides evidence that it provides recourse and reprimand for harassment of any kind - Tutor Lesson Observation Tool: - The tutor uses gender-responsive strategies to challenge gender roles and gender norms. - CoE student Questionnaire: - My tutor makes female students feel like they can do well in this subject.
+Tutor Lesson Observation Tool:

+The tutor uses gender-responsive strategies to challenge gender roles and gender norms.

+CoE student Questionnaire:

+My tutor makes female students feel like they can do well in this subject.